juji-io/datalevin/doc/rules.md

 ### Semi-naive evaluation (SNE)

-The rule engine employs semi-naive evaluation [1] [2].
+The rule engine employs the well known semi-naive evaluation strategy [1] [2].
 The engine generates tuples from the rule sets until a fix-point is reached, i.e. when no new tuples are produced.
 The evaluation is stratified, where rules run in their strongly connected components (stratum).

 ### Seeding tuples (new)